 OrbiLoc is an Innosuisse project in which the Data Mining and Machine Learning (DMML) group collaborates with the company Orbiwise.
 The goal of this project is to improve the localization accuracy achieved by IoT devices utilizing the LoRa network of Orbiwise.
 In the context of this project, DMML introduces machine learning techniques for localization, achieving significant performance improvements, having as a baseline the trilateration method currently used by Orbiwise.
-The percentage of improvement of the localization accuracy achieved so far lays in the range of 30%-55%, depending on the environment of the deployment.
+The percentage of improvement of the localization accuracy achieved lays in the range of 30%-55%, depending on the environment of the deployment.

 In the OrbiLoc project, the expertise and the resources of Orbiwise have been indispensable for the research team of DMML.
 Orbiwise specializes in the development of advanced technologies for IoT providers, maximizing the performance of their service.
 More specifically, Orbiwise specializes on the LoRaWAN standard.
 Orbiwise has been responsible for the collection of datasets from deployments of LoRaWAN networks in different cities.
 These datasets are used for building and evaluating the machine learning models that produce position estimates.